Return to School - Safety

 Wearing a Mask Correctly

-The Student Health and Safety Document is continually updated and provides detailed information on school policies and protocols related to COVID-19 such as adherence to layered mitigation strategies.
+The Health and Safety Guidance Document for 2021-22 is continually updated and provides detailed information on school policies and protocols related to COVID-19 such as adherence to layered mitigation strategies.
 These guidance documents will continue to be updated to align with public health guidance.

 The most important thing we can all do to keep our schools safe and open all year is to get the COVID-19 vaccine as soon as we are eligible.
 Vaccines are safe, effective, available, and free.